finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfoliosApi.md

             var scope = scope_example;  // string | The scope of the portfolio.
             var code = code_example;  // string | The code of the portfolio.
 Together with the scope this uniquely identifies the portfolio. var effectiveAt = effectiveAt_example;  // DateTimeOrCutLabel | The effective datetime or cut label at which to retrieve the portfolio definition.
 Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the portfolio definition.
-Defaults to return the latest version of the portfolio definition if not specified. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the 'Portfolio' domain to decorate onto the portfolio.
+Defaults to returning the latest version of the portfolio definition if not specified. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the 'Portfolio' domain to decorate onto the portfolio.
 These must take the format {domain}/{scope}/{code}, for example 'Portfolio/Manager/Id'. (optional)

             try